 7:00pm – dinner

 I was catered for extremely well as a vegan at the spice farm who hosted us.
 In fact, all the meals except for breakfast were fully vegan, and I was offered a fruit bowl for breakfast in replacement of the fruit and yoghurt everyone else had.
-Food being an inherent part of why I travel the world, I was not disappointed by the home cooked food of Gauri, Chinmay and his mom: the ever changing self-service buffet of South Indian specialties was phenomenal and a reason alone to visit Tanshikar Spice Farm if you happen to be in the area.
+Food being an inherent part of why I travel the world, I was not disappointed by the home-cooked food of Gauri, Chinmay and his mom: the ever-changing self-service buffet of South Indian specialities was phenomenal and a reason alone to visit Tanshikar Spice Farm if you happen to be in the area.
 The farm is open to the public for day tours and is a fascinating place to visit, eat to your heart’s content and stock up on organic spices, coconut oil and raw cacao to bring home – the masala chai and garam masala being top priorities.

 A TRANSFORMATIVE JOURNEY

-I did yoga before Smriti for the physical benefits only, because it’s an inexpensive and convenient way to keep relatively fit whilst traveling.
+I did yoga before Smriti for the physical benefits only, because it’s an inexpensive and convenient way to keep relatively fit whilst travelling.
 Yet, when a family member passed away last January, I saw this teacher training as an opportunity like no other to take time out by myself – time to forgive, to accept and to let go, amongst other things.
 And I did that.
 And so much more, which I simply cannot put into words right now.
 The physical act of daily yoga practice evolved into a powerful healing and empowering tool and I discovered strength inside of me I didn’t know existed.
 I became in tune with everything.
 The idea of saying I’m on a spiritual journey is very novel and alien as I am still learning how to undo, how to meditate.
 My mind is still a jumble that I am trying to tame, but something shifted within me while I was at Smriti.

 Beyond that, I opened my heart to a group of people that I now love dearly, who have allowed me to be myself and reminded me that it was an amazing thing to be.
 Miranda, Anna, Claire, Sheri, Anika, Julia, Corona, Martina – my sisters, thank you for your acceptance, your strengths, your weaknesses, your love and you wise words – they have resonated with me so much and made me into a better person.
 Sid, Chris – thank you for the yang, the giggles, and thank you for pushing me way out of my comfort zone.
 I truly feel like a new journey has begun, and I am so grateful for this fortuitous encounter with a friend in Chiang Mai last November.
-Life does amazing things, if you let it.
+Life does amazing things if you let it.